Syssos/Learning_Go/0x06_Pointers/README.md

 **<0xc000010260> This is a test**

-If the code above is ran we will see 2 different memory address being printed, aside the same string.
-This is because the function no_point created a new variable, new_str, and stored the data it was passed into it.
+If the code above is run we will see 2 different memory addresses being printed, aside the same string.
+This is because the function no_point created a new variable, new_str, and stored the data it was passed into.

 Some may ask why isn't the variable, and its location passed to the function?
 The reason for that is to prevent data from accidentally being overwritten.
 If a copy is made and returned then there is less of a chance of the original data source to be modified when unwanted.

-Here is a way we can utilize pointers to have the function use the same variable we created in the main function
+Here is a way we can utilize pointers to have the function use the same variable we created in the main function.

 ### code
 ```go